BrowserSync/recipes/recipes/gulp.swig/readme.md

 ### Additional Info:

 This example will build HTML files from `./app` with `gulp-swig` and place them into the `dist` folder.
-BrowserSync then serves from that folder and reloads after the templates are compiled.
+Browsersync then serves from that folder and reloads after the templates are compiled.

 ### Preview of `gulpfile.js`: